 The population of Bradford is ethnically diverse.
-The largest proportion of the district's population (63.9%) identifies themselves as White British.
-The district has the largest proportion of people of Pakistani ethnic origin (20.3%) in England.
+The largest proportion of the district's population identifies themselves as White British.
+The district has the largest proportion of people of Pakistani ethnic origin in England.

-The largest religious group in Bradford is Christian (45.9% of the population).
-Nearly one quarter of the population (24.7%) are Muslim.
-Just over one fifth of the district's population (20.7%) stated that they had no religion.
+The largest religious group in Bradford is Christian.
+Nearly one quarter of the population are Muslim.
+Just over one fifth of the district's population state that they had no religion.

-The city is also home to Buddhists, Hindus, Sikhs and also to a very small Jewish community; there are also people resident in the City who follow a variety of other religious pathways.
+The city is also home to Buddhists, Hindus, Sikhs and also to a very small Jewish community; there are also people resident in the City who follow a variety of other religious pathways and hold non-religious beliefs and views.